 If your trip includes one of the countries endemic to yellow fever, you will be asked for a certificate of vaccination upon entry to Tanzania.
 Tanzania is surrounded to the north and west by countries where yellow fever cases are more or less common, such as neighboring Less than 30 cases per 100,000 population are reported for Kenya and less than 13 cases per the same 100,000 population for Uganda, the lowest among all countries.
 These data are found by searching specialized medical databases from 1975 to 2020 and are published in the peer-reviewed journal BMC Infectious Diseases in October 2021.
 Rwanda, Burundi, and the Democratic Republic of Congo - so keep it in mind when planning your trip.
 For a complete list of endemic countries, consult the link here.

-The only exception allowing you to skip yellow fever vaccination is if you are

-    transiting through these countries for less than 12 hours.
+The only exception allowing you to skip yellow fever vaccination is if you are transiting through these countries for less than 12 hours.

 Is vaccination against yellow fever efficient for added safety?
-Well, it is not

-    recommended by the CDC for those traveling to Tanzania from non-endemic

-    countries.
-However, if you travel frequently and plan to visit other countries

-    in Africa or Central and South America, it makes sense to get vaccinated.
+Well, it is not recommended by the CDC for those traveling to Tanzania from non-endemic countries.
+However, if you travel frequently and plan to visit other countries in Africa or Central and South America, it makes sense to get vaccinated.

-    To anyone who comes to Tanzania for a short time to climb Kilimanjaro, go on a

-    safari tour to the national parks, or relax in Zanzibar beaches, we advise to

-    avoid complicating their lives with unnecessary worries and far-fetched fears

-    about Africa.Instead, please take sensible measures and enjoy your vacation in

-    one of the safest countries on the continent - our beautiful Tanzania.
+To anyone coming to Tanzania for a short time to climb Kilimanjaro, go on a safari tour to the national parks, or relax on Zanzibar’s beaches, we advise you to avoid complicating matters with worries about the dangerous in Africa.Instead, please take sensible measures and enjoy your vacation in one of the safest countries on the continent - our beautiful Tanzania!